Rm21eerer03/V2V_LAT/README.md

 # TITLE: A Capacitor Coupled On-board Bi-directional Vehicle-to-Vehicle Charging System
 # Authors:
+Mounika Reddimalla,
+Research Scholar,
+Department of Electrical Engineering,
+National Institute of Technology, Warangal,
+E-mail: rm21eerer03@student.nitw.ac.in .

-Mounika Reddimalla, Srinivasan Pradabane, IEEE member
+Prof. Srinivasan Pradabane, IEEE member
+Assistant Professor,
+Department of Electrical Engineering,
+National Institute of Technology, Warangal,
+E-mail: spradabane@nitw.ac.in .

 # About Repository:
 This repository contains the MATLAB files and latex documents used for our paper titled "A Capacitor Coupled On-board Bi-directional Vehicle-to-Vehicle Charging System".